The Wave Has Rolled In

 The zone includes an area bounded by Patterson to the east, Cathedral Oaks to the north, Los Carneros to the west, and 101 to the South.
 The housing and business park areas on either side of Los Carneros south of the freeway are also included.

-Additionally, specific points at the following locations are available for drop off or pickup: Goleta Amtrak Station, Santa Barbara Airport, UCSB Bus Loop, Elings Hall stop, Isla Vista Community Center and El Colegio & Embarcadero del Mar outbound stop.
+Additionally, specific points at the following locations are available for drop off or pickup: Goleta Amtrak Station, Santa Barbara Airport, UCSB Bus Loop, Elings Hall stop, Isla Vista Community Center, Goleta Valley Community Center, and El Colegio & Embarcadero del Mar outbound stop.

 To see a full size map of the pickup areas, click here.